 In 1912 Newport County were formed following a meeting at the Tredegar Arms Hotel as a replacement for the deformed Newport FC (1907).

-The South Welsh city lies just off the Severn Estuary and is one of Exeter’s nearest League away trips this season.
-The City was founded after the Norman Invasion and in the height of the industrial revolution was Wales’ leading coal port.
+The South Welsh city lies just off the Severn Estuary and is Exeter’s nearest League away trip this season.
+The city was founded after the Norman Invasion and in the height of the industrial revolution was Wales’ leading coal port.
 In 1963, Newport Rugby Club beat the touring New Zealand All Blacks.
 Newport was given city starts in 2002 to celebrate the Queen’s Golden Jubilee.

 The first season as Newport County was in the second division of the Southern League.
 In 1920, Newport were elected as founding members of Division Three.
 In 1938/39 Billy McCandless guided the Welsh outfit to their only Football League honour as the Exiles won the Division 3 title.

 In 1980 Newport beat Shrewsbury Town 5-1 on aggregate to win the Welsh Cup after seeing off Cardiff City and Wrexham en-route.
 This qualified Newport for the European Cup Winner’s Cup where they were edged out in the Quarter Finals by East German side Carl Zeiss Jena.

 Just seven years later Newport were relegated out of the Football League, and in 1989 went out of business all-together and from the ashes Newport AFC were born.
 Starting down in the Hellenic League they eventually gained promotion to the Conference in 2011 and beat Wrexham in an all-Welsh tie in the 2013 play-off final.

 After a play-off spot last season, Newport are eyeing a similar or better finish this term, going into the game in fifth- just five points behind Exeter.